moq-wg/cmsf/draft-wilaw-moq-carp.md

 ## Catalog description

 ### CMAF packaging type
-This specification extends the allowed packaging values defined in WARP Section 5.1.12 to include one new entry, as defined in Table 1 below:
+This specification extends the allowed packaging values defined in [MSF] to include one new entry, as defined in Table 1 below:

 | Name              |   Value         |      Reference        |
 |:==================|:================|:======================|
 | CMAF              | cmaf            | This RFC              |

-Every Track entry in a CARP catalog carrying CMAF-packaged media data MUST declare a "packaging" type value of "cmaf".
+Every Track entry in a CMSF catalog carrying CMAF-packaged media data MUST declare a "packaging" type value of "cmaf".

 ### Max SAP starting types